PW-IDP/idp/README.md

 - create newer images based on BE & FE updates
 - persistent DB
 - management of Docker Swarm services with Portainer
 - pipeline CI/CD (no stage for testing yet)

-# What needs to be done
 - Loki for logging
 - rabbitMQ

+# What needs to be done
+- finish CI/CD
+- add `test` stage in CI/CD

 # Contents
 - Kong